 - If you’d like to unschool, you can share a dwelling with another unschooling family or parent.
 This helps cut costs and saves time – parents can share in hang time with the kids.
 You can try to work at home, although real work at home jobs are few and far between.
 You can also, although I don’t recommend it, try a weird work schedule, like working graveyard and hanging with your kid during the day.
 Sleep becomes a major issue though.

 - If you have an older child, you can help them find a good safe schedule, such as an apprenticeship, some outside classes or just learning on their own, with your help when you’re not at work.
-So long as your child is old enough to be home alone, you don’t have to be there every second, if you pull him from school.
+So long as your child is old enough to be home alone, you don’t have to be there every second.

 - You can work out a schedule with your child’s other parent.
 For example, for a while, I’d work long weekends and my son’s dad would work weekdays.
 We’d alternate who had Cedar according to the work schedules, thus keeping Cedar out of school.

-It’s extremely hard to avoid school if you’re single, but with some creativity, it can be done.
+It’s extremely hard to avoid sending your kid to public school if you’re a single parent, but with some creativity, it can be done.
 I’ve done it for years and I know many other parents who have too.
 It’s not ideal, but in my opinion, it’s better than conventional school.

 Do you have any other suggestions for alternatives to conventional schooling?